How Many Pushups Should I Do A Day? 3 Important Factors To Consider

 These neural adaptations lead to large improvements in strength rather quickly, even before you start building a noticeable amount of new muscle tissue.

-On the other hand, an experienced athlete who has been training consistently in the gym performing a well-rounded, high-volume hypertrophy or strength training program several times per week for a year or more will likely not notice an appreciable increase in muscular size or strength with just 10 to 20 pushups per day.
+On the other hand, an experienced athlete who has been training consistently in the gym performing a well-rounded, high-volume hypertrophy or strength training program several times per week for a year or more will likely not notice an appreciable increase in muscular size or upper body strength with just 10 to 20 pushups per day.

 A person doing a one-armed pushup.